fcasibu/calculator-project/README.md

 #

 This is the accumulation of what I've learned both in The Odin Project, Wes Bos Javascript Course, and a few youtube tutorials.
 It's all thanks to them for teaching me the logic and functionalities necessary to create this.

+I would like to thank Bananatape#0465 in the TOP discord for pointing out some issues in this project